GNtem2/python_journey/README.md

 ## Plot:

 There are illustrations with 3 types of plot: seaborn, matplotlib and plotnine-ggplot style.
+The file [Plot](./Plot/Fairplot.ipynb) shows the different plots with the Fair dataset.The example provided in this library include several datasets include the affairs data by Fair.
+The raw data can be found at https://fairmodel.econ.yale.edu/vote2012/affairs.txt.
+There are illustrations of histogram and scatter plot.

 ### Seaborn

 The seaborn plot is shown.

 ```python
 import seaborn as sns
 #tsne_df is a data frame with columns X, Y, Disability